willquinn/legend-simflow/README.md

                         their commands.
   --forceall, -F        Force the execution of the selected (or the first) rule and all rules it is dependent on
                         regardless of already created output.
-  --shadow-prefix DIR   Specify a directory in which the 'shadow' directory is created.
-If not supplied, the value
-                        is set to the '.snakemake' directory relative to the working directory.
   --list, -l            Show available rules in given Snakefile. (default: False) --list-target-rules, --lt
                         Show available target rules in given Snakefile.